Things to Know

 When getting married in Alberta, the following requirements must be met:

-- The Alberta marriage licence must be valid on the date of marriage
+- The Alberta marriage license must be valid on the date of marriage

-- The Registration of Marriage/Marriage Licence form must be given to the marriage officiant before the marriage ceremony starts
+- The Registration of Marriage/Marriage License form must be given to the marriage officiant before the marriage ceremony starts

 - The ceremony must take place in Alberta